Dynatrace/ace-box/user-skel/ansible/roles/jenkins/Readme.md

 ```

 #### "create-token"
-This task generates the jenkins api token to be added into a secret, then sources the following variables:
+This task generates the Jenkins api token to be added into a secret, then sources the following variables:
 - `jenkins_api_token`

 ```yaml